jeanmarc77/meterN/README.txt

  What can meterN do for you ? ────────────────────────────────────────────────

-  meterN is a set of PHP/JS files that make a « Home energy metering & monitoring » solution.
+  meterN is a lightweight set of PHP/JS files that make a « Home energy metering & monitoring » solution.
 It accept any meters like : electrical, water, gas, fuel consumption, solar, wind energy production and so on ..
   Sensors such as temperature or humidity are also accepted.

  Prerequisites ───────────────────────────────────────────────────────────────